UMAprotocol/UMIPs/umip_add_athlete_performance_tokens.md

 Generate values for each of the key-value fields by doing the following:
 1. Go to http://139.99.74.201:9000/
-2. Run the command to fetch player statistics for a given athlete & timestamp: select * from nfl LATEST by name WHERE name = 'F.Last';
+2. Run the command to fetch player statistics for a given athlete & timestamp: select * from nfl WHERE name = 'F.Last' AND TIMESTAMP = 'timestamp';
+where F.Last = First_Initial.Last_Name
+and timestamp = contract expiration timestamp in the following syntax: YYYY-MM-DD HH:MM:SS example - select * from nfl WHERE name = 'T.Brady' AND TIMESTAMP = '2022-01-03 00:37:44.245391';

 Combine key-values into price with the following formula:
 3.
 rushing touchdown = 6pts